Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Introduction

-\begin{itemize} \item Does contrastive SSL prove a valid training method for extracting robust and meaningful PCG representations? \item If so, which augmentations or transformations lead to such representations, proving the most effective, and which actually inhibit training? \item Is a classifier trained on the above representations able to maintain adequate effectiveness and demonstrate generalization capabilities when evaluated on OOD data, in contrast to its fully supervised counterpart? \end{itemize} To answer the above research questions, we develop and implement an extensive comparative evaluation in which we: (a) investigate multiple combinations of augmentations, leveraging both labeled and unlabeled datasets, (b) examine the effectiveness on a global ``normal vs. abnormal'' downstream task, as well as downstream tasks specific to each dataset (where applicable), (c) evaluate all trained classifiers on OOD data that are left-out during training, and finally, (d) calculate the effect size of each augmentation.
-To the best of our knowledge, this is the first paper researching the effect of each applied augmentation on learning robust OOD PCG representations.
+\begin{itemize} \item Does the application of contrastive SSL prove to be a valid training method for extracting robust and meaningful representations in the PCG classification domain? \item If so, which augmentations or transformations lead to such representations and prove the most effective, and which actually inhibit training? \item Is a classifier trained on the above representations able to maintain adequate effectiveness and demonstrate domain generalization capabilities when evaluated on OOD data, in contrast to its fully supervised counterpart? \end{itemize} To answer the above research questions, we develop and implement an extensive comparative evaluation in which we: (a) investigate multiple combinations of augmentations, leveraging both labeled and unlabeled datasets, (b) examine the effectiveness on a global ``normal vs. abnormal'' downstream task, as well as downstream tasks specific to each dataset (where applicable), (c) evaluate all trained classifiers on OOD data that are left out during training, and finally, (d) calculate the effect size of each augmentation.
+To the best of our knowledge, this is the first paper to research the effect of each applied augmentation on learning robust OOD PCG representations.
 To facilitate further research in the field and provide a comprehensive baseline, we have open-sourced our codebase\footnote{Code available at: \href{https://github.com/aristotelisballas/listen2yourheart}{https://github.com/aristotelisballas/listen2yourheart}}.

-The rest of the paper is organized as follows.
-Initially, section \ref{sec:relatedwork} presents previous work on PCG-based classification, SSL training, and model robustness.
-Followingly, section \ref{sec:methods} presents the methodology, including training approach, network architecture, augmentations, and datasets.
-Finally, section \ref{sec:results_discussion} presents the evaluation framework and results, while section \ref{sec:conclusions} concludes the paper.
+The rest of the paper is structured as follows.
+Initially, Section \ref{sec:relatedwork} presents previous work on PCG-based classification, SSL training, and model robustness.
+Subsequently, Section \ref{sec:methods} presents the methodology, including training approach, network architecture, augmentations, and datasets.
+Finally, Section \ref{sec:results_discussion} presents the evaluation framework and results, while Section \ref{sec:conclusions} concludes the paper.